 Ruth spent the later years of his life living at 110 Riverside Drive with his second wife Claire, his daughter Dorothy, and his stepdaughter Julia.
 He moved here in 1942 and would stay here until he died in August of 1948.

-Home Plate Farm, 558 Dutton Road, Sudbury, Massachusetts
+Home Plate Farm: 558 Dutton Road, Sudbury, Massachusetts

 The Home Plate Farm was a getaway for Ruth during the early- to mid-1920s.
 He stayed here with his first wife, Helen, and their daughter Dorothy.
 He tried his hand at raising chickens and other barnyard creatures—but the farm life, and all of the work that goes with it, wasn't his style.
-This former residence was actually on the market late last year.
+This former residence was actually on the market in 2012.
 The asking price was $1.65 million, complete with ash stains on the floor where the Babe used to smoke his cigars.

 One of the most popular legends surrounding this home took place at a pond near the property (Ruth didn't own Home Plate Farm at the time of this story; he rented a nearby cabin).
 During a particularly rowdy and raucous party, he wheeled a piano onto a frozen pond, intending to play it for his guests.
 It fell through the ice and sank to the bottom.
 There have been numerous attempts to recover the piano over the years, but each attempt has proved futile until just recently.
 Kevin Kennedy, a man obsessed with proving the reality of this legend, found a small piece of wood from a piano in the pond.
 It is impossible to verify if this particular piece was a former member of the piano belonging to the Babe, but it only adds to the legend.